Yelp/elastalert/CONTRIBUTING.md

-# Contributing to Elastalert 2
+# Contributing to ElastAlert 2

 ## Introduction